Vieira's return nearly haunts Arsenal in draw with Palace - WHIZ News

 But Arsenal substitute Alexandre Lacazette made sure that wouldn’t happen.
 He scored a dramatic late equalizer and the match finished 2-2 in the English Premier League on Monday.

-The visitors were leading deep into injury time before Lacazette managed to turn home a rebound in the fifth minute of added time before celebrating with Arsenal fans.
+The visitors were leading deep into injury time before Lacazette managed to turn home a rebound in the fifth minute of added time.
+The forward ran over to celebrate with Arsenal fans.

 Vieira’s return to the club where he brought glory to Arsenal as captain ended in misery, with the Frenchman crouching down and pounding the turf.